Sky360-Repository/simpletracker-ros2-ws/README.md

 `ros2 topic echo /sky360/tracker/tracking_state`

+* To keep an eye on the camera frame excl. array data use the following echo command

+`ros2 topic echo  /sky360/camera/original --no-arr`

 ### View more windows

 * Uncomment some of the remappings in the "simple_tracker_launch/launch/simple_tracker_launch.py" visualiser node to enable additional windows like optical flow etc